raspberrypilearning/robot-antenna/en/step_5.md

 ![GPIO high](images/gpio-high.png)

-This block allows you to specify a GPIO pin, and whether it is on (high) or off (low).
+This block allows you to specify a GPIO pin, and whether it is on (output high) or off (output low).

 + Type `17` into the circle to specify GPIO pin 17, and leave the drop down on high.
 This block will turn your LED on.